ropensci-archive/rtimicropem/README.md

 ### Shiny app developped for the CHAI project

 In the context of the [CHAI project](http://www.chaiproject.org/), we developped a Shiny app based on the previous functions, that allows to explore a MicroPEM output file.
-The app is called by the function `runShinyApp` with no argument.
+The app is called by the function `run_shiny_app` with no argument.
 There is one side panel where one can choose the file to analyse.
 There are four tabs:

--   One with the output of a call to `summaryTimeVarying`,
+-   One with the output of a call to the `summary` method of the `micropem` object created,

 -   One with the output of a call to the `alarmCHAI` function that performs a few checks specific to the CHAI project,